ryanmaclean/ProcessFun/README.md

 We'll send our logs from our server to a centralized location (we're using ElasticSearch Logstash Kibana for this example).
 In order to accomplish this on each node, we'll need to set up Logstash and a config file taylored to our script.

 ####Logstash Install
 The Logstash install is quite straightforward.
-There's a [Chef recipe], but to keep things simple:
+There's a [Chef recipe](https://github.com/lusis/chef-logstash), but to keep things simple:

 1. Download [Logstash] (https://www.elastic.co/downloads/logstash)
 <pre>curl -O https://download.elasticsearch.org/logstash/logstash/logstash-1.5.0.tar.gz</pre>